Cam Barker: Playing career

 In September 2012, Barker was invited to the AHL's Texas Stars training camp and later made it to the main roster.
-Barker marked his first return to the AHL since 2008 in debuting for the Stars to start the 2012–13 season, on October 13 in a game against San Antonio Rampage.
+Barker marked his first return to the AHL since 2008 by debuting for the Stars to start the 2012–13 season, on October 13 in a game against San Antonio Rampage.
 After 23 games with Texas, his professional try-out was not extended and he left the team.

 On January 13, 2013, Barker signed a one-year contract worth $700,000 with the Vancouver Canucks.
 Barker was not re-signed by the Canucks and became an unrestricted free agent on July 5, 2013.

 On November 5, 2013, Barker signed a one-year deal with Barys Astana of the Kontinental Hockey League (KHL).
 After spending the 2013–14 season in the KHL, Barker returned to North America and attended training camp with the Blackhawks on a player tryout offer.
 However, on September 27, 2014, the Blackhawks announced that they had released Barker, leaving him as an unrestricted free agent.
 On December 22, 2014, Barker signed a contract until the end of the 2014–15 KHL season with HC Slovan Bratislava, and then had his contract renewed for the 2015–16 season.
 He left Bratislava after two years to return to Barys Astana in May 2016.

 After another shortened stint with Slovan Bratislava, Barker left the KHL and signed with the SCL Tigers of the Swiss National League (NL) on January 12, 2018, until the end of the 2017-18 season.
 In November 2018, he signed a contract until the end of season (including a try-out until the end of November) with Ilves Tampere but after playing seven games, his contract was terminated on try-out.

-After spending his last two professional seasons in France with the Dragons de Rouen of the Ligue Magnus, Barker ended his 15-year playing career by retiring and accepting an assistant coaching role with junior Canadian club, the Penticton Vees of the British Columbia Hockey League (BCHL), on June 23, 2021.
+After spending his last two professional seasons in France with the Dragons de Rouen of the Ligue Magnus, Barker ended his 15-year playing career by retiring and accepting an assistant coaching role with a junior Canadian club, the Penticton Vees of the British Columbia Hockey League (BCHL), on June 23, 2021.